 The official 1982 video clip of Pink Floyd’s Another Brick in the Wall.

 I know, I’m generalizing here, since not all schools are the same.
 But the reality is that in most parts of the world school isn’t a place where critical thinking is stimulated — on the contrary, it is suppressed or simply ignored.
 Naturally, it atrophies and becomes weak, exactly like a muscle does when pressure isn’t exerted upon it.

-As a result of our social conditioning, corporations exploit our emotional insecurities so they can sell us their products and services, making us compete with our fellow human beings about who has more stuff.
+As a result of our social conditioning, corporations exploit our emotional insecurities so they can sell us their products and services, making us compete with our fellow humans about who has more stuff.
 So-called journalists are selling us lies by utilizing propaganda tactics through the mainstream media, turning us into mindless puppets.
 Priests and religious teachers of all sorts gain power by selling us heaven in the afterlife, dividing us into in-groups and out-groups that fight against one another in the name of god.
-Politicians gain power by selling us heaven on Earth, also splitting us into opposing groups that fight against each other in the name of ideology.
-And, again, these, are just a few examples.
+And politicians gain power by selling us heaven on Earth, also splitting us into opposing groups that fight against each other in the name of ideology.

 Of course, that’s easier said than done, since our social conditioning has gone very deep and is affecting us in ways we can’t even recognize.
 However, with conscious, persistent effort, it’s definitely possible to do so.
 If you’re interested to know how exactly, here are some basic practical steps you can take right now:

 Question your beliefs, no matter how much you cherish them.